Wisconsin Community Tree Map

 - Where can I learn more about the Tree Plotter software?

 If your community has a tree inventory that you would like to submit for inclusion in the statewide database, please contact DNRUrbanForestryAssessment@Wisconsin.gov.
-Please note that grant recipients that conduct an urban tree inventory using Urban Forestry grant dollars are required to submit a copy of the completed inventory to the DNR.
+Please note that grant recipients that conduct an urban tree inventory using Urban Forestry grant dollars are required to submit a copy of their completed inventory to the DNR.

 Tree data comes from disparate sources of differing breadth and quality.
 While all attempts were made to use as much available data as possible, some communities' data had to be abridged, altered or abandoned to best fit into a consistent database appropriate for the whole state.